-The gap between two meetings did not exceed One Hundred Twenty days:
+The gap between two meetings did not exceed One Hundred Twenty days and the meeting were conducted in compliance with all applicable laws.
+The necessary quorum was present for all the Board Meeting.

-Detailed presentation is also made to apprise the Board of important developments in Industry, segments, business operations, marketing, products etc.
+Detailed presentation is made to apprise the Board of important developments in Industry, segments, business operations, marketing, products etc whenever required.